AdobeDocs/campaign-web.en/help/v8/preview-test/email-rendering.md

 >[!CAUTION]
 >
->Using email rendering in Campaign sends a test email to a third-party system (Litmus) that is not under the control of Adobe.
-To access or delete such data, you will need to contact that third party directly.
-By using email rendering, you acknowledge Adobe is not responsible for any data you may send to that third-party system.
+>Using email rendering in Campaign sends a test email to a third-party system.
+By connecting your Litmus account with [!DNL Campaign], you acknowledge that Adobe is not responsible for any data you may send to that third party.
+Litmus data retention email policy applies to these emails, including personalization data that may be included in these test messages.
+To access or delete such data, you will need to contact Litmus directly.

 To access email rendering capabilities, you need to: